M4teusz00/HLTV-dashboard/README.md

 # HLTV-dashboard – Power BI
 ## Project Overview

-This project provides an interactive Power BI dashboard for exploring competitive Counter-Strike match data.
+This project involves a data visualization dashboard (3 pages) built to analyze statistics and performance metrics from Counter-Strike 2 (CS2) esports events.
 The dashboard is built on processed datasets (`matches_data` and `players_data`) scraped from [HLTV.org](https://www.hltv.org) using the HLTV-scraper repository: [HLTV Scraper](https://github.com/M4teusz00/HLTV-scraper).

 ### Purpose